barkbay/toy/README.md

-T.O.Y. : Tomcat On YARN
+TOY : Tomcat On YARN
 =======================

 What is it ?
 ------------

-I wanted to learn myself how YARN works, as an exercise I decided to try to deploy JEE web application (a.k.a.
+I wanted to learn myself how [YARN](https://hadoop.apache.org/docs/current2/hadoop-yarn/hadoop-yarn-site/YARN.html) works, as an exercise I decided to try to deploy JEE web application (a.k.a.
 WAR files) inside YARN containers.

 TOY is just a proof of concept, I did it on my spare time, it is definitely not a reference for implementing YARN applications.